donhenton/test-reporting-sandbox/README.md

 # Test Reporting Sandbox

-Code illusrating testng, screenshots and REST comparisons see also https://github.com/donhenton/selenium-sandbox
+Code illustrating testng, screenshots and REST comparisons see also https://github.com/donhenton/selenium-sandbox

 ## Running the Tests